 This gene encodes a basic helix-loop-helix transcription factor belonging to the PAS (PER, ARNT, SIM) superfamily.
 The PAS proteins play important roles in adaptation to low atmospheric and cellular oxygen levels, exposure to certain environmental pollutants, and diurnal oscillations in light and temperature.
 This protein forms a transcriptionally active heterodimer with the circadian CLOCK protein, the structurally related MOP4, and hypoxia-inducible factors, such as HIF1alpha.
 Consistent with its role as a biologically relevant partner of circadian and hypoxia factors, this protein is coexpressed in regions of the brain such as the thalamus, hypothalamus, and amygdala.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for ARNTL2 Gene

 ARNTL2 (Aryl Hydrocarbon Receptor Nuclear Translocator Like 2) is a Protein Coding gene.
-Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Circadian rythm related genes.
+Diseases associated with ARNTL2 include Hepatorenal Syndrome and Advanced Sleep Phase Syndrome.
+Among its related pathways are Circadian rythm related genes and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein dimerization activity.
 An important paralog of this gene is ARNTL.

 UniProtKB/Swiss-Prot Summary for ARNTL2 Gene